 3321 News Writing and Reporting I. (2-2) Integrating writing and reporting skills to produce stories across media platforms, including print and online, with an emphasis on storytelling.
 The study of techniques for locating and assessing information from multiple sources, including interviewing, fact verification, online research and the use of libraries.
 Prerequisites: Full-major status, MC 1313.
 (WI)

 3343 Introduction to Public Relations.
-(3-0) The introductory course for the public relations sequence.
-Explores the functions of public relations in the information age and its role in corporations, companies, government offices, non-profit organizations and public relations agencies.
+(3-0) This is the introductory course for the public relations sequence.
+Students will explore the functions of public relations in the digital age in the development of strategic communications for corporations, companies, government offices, non-profit organizations and public relations agencies.

 3355 Mass Media and Society.
 (3-0) An examination of the roles of the mass media in American society, including an analysis of the philosophical basis of media structure; mass media as business; media effects on public issues, morals and tastes; and other contemporary issues.

-3360 Research Methods in Mass Communication.
-(3-0) Study of the principles, techniques and problems of quantitative and qualitative research as they relate to mass communication.
+3360 Public Relations Research.
+(3-0) Students will study the principles, techniques and problems of social science research and digital analytics as they relate to the planning and evaluation of strategic communication.
 Prerequisite: Full-major status.

 3367 Advertising.
 (3-0) A broad overview of advertising including history, role and responsibility, and impact of the digital revolution.
 Key topics will be research, account service, media planning, creative, sales promotion, public relations, campaigns, and the advertising agency.

 3372 Advertising Media Planning.
 (3-0) Study of planning and buying messages in traditional and new media to creatively and effectively reach targeted prospects.
 Attention is given to media characteristics, scheduling, testing and buying efficiencies.
 Prerequisites: Full-major status, MC 1313, MC 3367.